-If a Student is not satisfied with the outcome of the process above, the Student may file a written appeal of the accommodation determination letter issued by the Vice Provost for Enrollment and Student Services/Section 504 Coordinator.
-Student's written appeal must be submitted on the Appeal of Accommodations Decision Form, to the Vice Provost for Enrollment and Student Services/Section 504 Coordinator within 10 days of receipt of the prior written determination.
-Appeals must include a full explanation of the grounds for the appeal and reason the decision should be reconsidered and/or overturned.
+If a Student is not satisfied with the outcome of the process above, the Student may file a written appeal of the accommodation determination letter issued by the Vice Provost for Student Services/Section 504 Coordinator.
+The student's written appeal must be submitted on the Appeal of Accommodations Decision Form, to the Vice Provost for Student Services/Section 504 Coordinator within 10 days of receipt of the prior written determination.
+Appeals must include a full explanation of the grounds for the appeal and the reason the decision should be reconsidered and/or overturned.
 It is the Student's responsibility to file a complete and accurate appeal before the deadline.
 Failure to file a timely appeal immediately terminates the appeal process.

-Contact information for The Vice Provost for Enrollment and Student Services/Section 504 Coordinator is:
+Contact information for The Vice Provost for Student Services/Section 504 Coordinator is:

-Kristine A. Stevens, Ed.D., Vice Provost for Enrollment and Student Services Administrative Building kstevens@kansascity.edu 816.654.7407
+Kristine A. Stevens, Ed.D., Vice Provost for Student Services kstevens@kansascity.edu